2press/pybackgammon/README.md

 * Run `python main.py --server` to host a server with a client.
 * Run `python main.py --host {ip}` to connect to a host as a client.
 * Th default port is `61096` TCP, which can be changed by passing `--port {port}`.

+## TODO

+* Make is possible to undo and redo moves.
+This would allow to if a move was correct or where a piece was placed before.